 Beach flags is an elimination event, where competitors must race 20 metres to pick up a flag.
 There are fewer flags than competitors, so those missing out are eliminated.
 The last remaining competitor after all the elimination rounds wins the event.

-The Trigg Island SLSC beach sprint team has a tremendous record of sporting achievement, with members winning State and National titles from the earliest days of surf life saving.
-The speed, fitness and determination developed in training with the Trigg team has seen many go on to succeed in other sports, particularly football, where a number of runners have gone on to represent WA and Australia.
-The team trains to succeed, and to help every runner become the best competitor they can be.
+The Trigg Island SLSC beach sprint team has a tremendous record of sporting achievement, with members winning State and National titles from the earliest days of surf life-saving.
+The speed, fitness, and determination developed in training with the Trigg team have seen many go on to succeed in other sports, particularly football, where a number of runners have gone on to represent WA and Australia.
+The team trains to succeed and to help every runner become the best competitor they can be.
 While some talent is needed for running, often the best competitors are those most determined to succeed and prepared to do the hard work at training.

-Trigg Island SLSC has a range of surf boat squads to suit your standard, starting with our ‘Development Squad’, designed to instil good rowing technique, safe boat handling procedures and appropriate base level fitness and strength.
+Trigg Island SLSC has a range of surf boat squads to suit your standard, starting with our ‘Development Squad’, designed to instill good rowing technique, safe boat handling procedures, and appropriate base level fitness and strength.

 Lifesaving event competitions highlight the skills involved in rescue, resuscitation and first aid.
 An important part of competition is the development of skills that will assist members while performing patrolling duties.
 The focus of the events are ‘real’ lifesaving skills.
 Competitors do not have to be elite athletes, just dedicated lifesavers.
 Most of the Lifesaving events have an emphasis on team work in stressful situations.